onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 This page demonstrates a number of solidity patterns which should generally be followed when writing smart contracts.

+## Protocol specific recommendations

+### <!-- -->

+The following recommendations apply to the development of any contract system on Ethereum.

 ## External Calls

 ### Use caution when making external calls